Phase Separation of Polyelectrolytes: The Effect of Charge Regulation

 Figure~\ref{fig6} presents the effect of the $\eta$ parameter on the polymer ionization state in the two phases.
 For the HCR model shown in Figure~\ref{fig6}a, the polymer charge in both the dilute (D) and condensed (C) phases increases as $\eta$ decreases.
-For the ACR model, in the range of $\alpha\approx \alpha_c$, the decrease of $\eta$ causes the polymer charge to increase in the condensed phase (C) and decreases in the dilute phase (D) as shown in Figure~\ref{fig6}b.
-For negatively large enough $\alpha$, the polymer charge in both phases increases as $\eta$ increases.
-This tendency is not presented in Figure~\ref{fig6}b, but is shown in Figure~\ref{fig4}b.
-This non-monotonicity originates from the secondary CR effect, as explained in Sec.~III.B.
+For the ACR model, in the range of $\alpha\approx \alpha_c$, the decrease in $\eta$ causes the polymer charge to increase in the condensed phase (C) and decreases in the dilute phase (D) as shown in Figure~\ref{fig6}b.
+For negative, large-enough $\alpha$, the polymer charge in both phases increases as $\eta$ increases.
+This tendency is not presented in Figure~\ref{fig6}b but is shown in Figure~\ref{fig5}b.
+This non-monotonicity originates from the secondary CR effect, as explained in section~III.B.